niklaskobi/django-sso/README.md

 - [ ] Access control to subordinated services.
 Possibility to set available services for single user.
 - [ ] Event queue for pushing events instead of immediately pushing.
 For stability and efficiency.
 - [ ] Integration with popular frameworks and making plug-ins for popular languages.
 (I can accept your code as part of project - link to repository, for example.)
-- [ ] Integrate with the Sentry
+- [ ] Integrate with Sentry
 - [ ] Make auto testing

 # Support

-This library in alpha version.
+This library in beta version.
 Don’t panic.
-This are draft version.
-Next time will uploaded fully documented clean version.
-Plans - make it more better and finish.
-Also i wanna to make later visual illustrations of logic.
+There are more plans to make it better and finished.
+Also later I wanna make some visual illustrations of the SSO flow.

 You can support me via